abehersan/CEFOracle/README.md

 help?> CEFOracle
 ```

+Further information and examples are located in the wiki of this repo.
+The wiki can be accessed by clicking the banner at the top of this README.
 The formalism applied in the module follows from the following references:

 - Bauer, E., & Rotter, M. (2010) *Magnetism of complex metallic alloys: Crystalline electric field effects.* In Properties and Applications of Complex Intermetallics.